psf/black/README.md

 * added `--verbose` (#283)

+* the header output in `--diff` now actually conforms to the unified diff spec

 * fixed stdin handling not working correctly if an old version of Click was used (#276)